How to Choose an Electric Guitar for a Beginner

 - Double-locking tremolos: Some beginner guitars may have double-locking tremolos such as the Floyd Rose.
 These are similar to tremolo bridges, except the design allows you to “lock” the strings in place at the nut (on the headstock of the guitar) and at the bridge.
 This leads to strong tuning stability, even with heavy use.
 The trade off is more time and effort spent setting up and maintaining the instrument.

-I suggest starting out on a guitar with a hard-rail bridge or tremolo bridge.
+I suggest starting out on a guitar with a hard-tail bridge or tremolo bridge.
 They are easier to work on, and that’s one less thing you need to worry about when first starting out.
 Like with pickups, I suggest spending some time learning more about the different types of electric guitar bridges.

 Tonewoods are simply the woods your guitar is made from.
 On an electric guitar this primarily means the wood used for the body and the neck.
 Both parts of the guitar could use the same wood, or different wood species.
 For example, a Les Paul usually has a mahogany body and a mahogany neck, where a Stratocaster typically has an alder body and a maple neck.